pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 which can be used to save arbitrary numeric data to an `sqw` file.
-You can position the `sqw_binfile_common` instance's file handle at the start of the `sqw` file's pixel array, and save pixels directory to file this way.
+You can position the `sqw_binfile_common` instance's file handle at the start of the `sqw` file's pixel array, and save pixels directly to file this way.

-This is more efficient than saving out to temporary files and then reading them back in later when calling `put_pix`.
+This can be useful if you are performing an action on an sqw object's pixels, and want to output directly to an sqw file, rather than dealing with temporary files.
+See the example on [avoiding temporary files](#avoiding-temporary-files) for an example of how and where this is useful.

 ### Getters/Setters